LAST UPDATED SEPTEMBER 12, 2023

 If I had more time I would have continued dusting every other day or so.
 But, alas—I have other things to do with my time and had reached the end of my chicken rope.
 I butchered the meat birds early and sought UN-natural methods to put an end to the madness.

-When Lice Persist Beyond Several DE Treatments: How to Treat Chicken Lice with Liquid Pesticides
+When Lice Persist Beyond Several DE Treatments: How to Treat Chicken Lice with Ivermectin

-After treating my chickens, turkeys and keets [update 12/2/19 we only have chickens available for poultry now] this many times I ended up having to resort to Ivermectin, a liquid spray-on pesticide to get my flock freed from the grips of lice outbreaks.
+After treating my chickens, turkeys and keets this many times I ended up having to resort to Ivermectin, a liquid spray-on pesticide to get my flock freed from the grips of lice outbreaks.

 This is used for deworming cattle, but can be SUPER diluted and sprayed onto chickens.
 The amounts are listed on the bottle for larger livestock.
 I was saddened and felt very much defeated to have to go to this extreme.
 In the end my birds are healthy and lice-free.